10 Content Marketing Trends That Will Affect Your SEO Strategy

-That’s how we come to the idea of searching the trends in content marketing which influence SEO so as to know what to expect and how to place ourselves on the wave and not against it.
+That’s how we come to the idea of searching the trends in content marketing which influence SEO, so that we know what to expect and how to place ourselves on the wave and not against it.

 With so many trends to choose from the content marketing area, we had a hard time narrowing down the ones that will have a high impact on SEO, but nevertheless, here they are: